- Leaders in Cerebrovascular Disease Care

-Our neurology and neurosurgery services are nationally recognized for providing exceptional care to our patients and for training future leaders in neurosciences.
+Our neurology and neurosurgery services have been ranked among the top 30 in the country by U.S. News & World Report's 2019-20 Best Hospitals list and provide exceptional care to our patients while training future leaders in neurosciences.

 Loyola’s neuro intensive care unit is equipped with continuous EEG and video monitoring for adults and children and is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.